Is 2 days in New York enough?

 Not far from St. Patrick’s Cathedral you’ll find Rockefeller Center, a series of buildings in Art Deco style that were commissioned by the oil magnate Rockefeller family.
 The center is famous for the Christmas tree – so make sure not to skip it if you are visiting around Christmas season.

-You’ll likely only have time to go up one skyscraper.
-I recommend the Empire State Building.
+You’ll likely only have time to go up one skyscraper other than the One World Observatory.
+If you have to make a choice, I recommend picking the Empire State Building.

 Grand Central Terminal